If You Were Rear-Ended, Our Lawyers Are Ready to Fight for Every Dollar You Deserve

 Lost Wages

-Lost wages are another critical factor in calculating a rear-end accident settlement.
-When an individual is injured in a rear-end accident, they may be unable to work for an extended period.
+Lost wages are another critical factor in calculating a rear-end collision settlement.
+When an individual is injured in a rear-end collision, they may be unable to work for an extended period.
 The settlement needs to compensate for the income lost during recovery.

-Additionally, if the injuries lead to a reduced ability to work, the settlement must also account for future lost earning potential.
-Detailed records of employment, wages, and the extent to which the injuries impact the victim’s ability to work are necessary to substantiate this component of the claim.
+Additionally, if your ability to work is affected, the settlement must also account for future lost earning potential.
+Detailed records of employment and wages are necessary to prove this part of your claim.

 Property Damage